soledademaria/soledademaria/README.md

 Hi there!
-I'm a jr front-end developer, currently working at lux ti
+I'm a jr front-end developer

  <div>